 After an Award is Funded

 Not every cost can be anticipated at the time of proposal preparation.
-In the event that an unbudgeted relocation cost is required after an award is funded, the department can work directly with the assigned Sponsored Projects Accounting (SPA) Grant Accountant to ensure that this cost is properly documented (including any eligible charges paid by a new employee that would be reimbursed by CU Boulder with sponsored project funds).
+In the event that an unbudgeted relocation cost is required after an award is funded, the department can work directly with the assigned grant accountant to ensure that this cost is properly documented (including any eligible charges paid by a new employee that would be reimbursed by CU Boulder with sponsored project funds).
 The documentation must be retained by the department and available upon request.
 The purpose and benefit of charging the relocation costs to the specific project should be fully described in the justification, and retained for future reference, should the expenditure be questioned at a later date.

-D. Related Procedural Statements, Forms, Policies and Tools
+D. Related Procedural Statements, Forms, Policies & Tools

 It is possible to charge relocation costs, assuming no sponsor-specific restrictions.
-Contact your SPA Grant Accountant to ensure that the cost is properly documented before any expenses are incurred.
+Contact your grant accountant to ensure that the cost is properly documented before any expenses are incurred.

 All international airfare charged to a federally-sponsored project must conform to the Fly America Act, even if we are doing a reimbursement rather than a direct purchase.
 Check the Travel Desktop Reference to see if the purchase conforms to the Fly America Act.
 If it does, then it can be charged to the project.